TeodorRussu/spring-boot-guide/spring-boot-jparepository/blog/spring-boot-jparepository.md

     }
 }
 ```
-Description values are the same for each coin, so that we can see the results according to the second value ordering. // TODO
+Description values are the same for each coin, so that we can see the results according to the second value ordering.

 ## Retrieving the Data
 Let's design a rest controller so that we can query the items by using our repository.